dhiltonp/pop/docs/source/book/problem.rst

 This new combination has also given rise to a new way of software development.
 When code is developed in the open, it no longer needs to be developed in an office.
-It is developed with the world as its canvas.
+It is developed with the world as it's artist.

 The World of Today
 ==================

 The world of today presents many unique challenges.
-Gone are the days of the desktop applications dominance, the back ends of the web run almost entirely on the modern incarnation of Unix, called Linux.
-The current world only exists because of Open Source and free software, with a giant collection of free software to work with it becomes viable to express new concepts and ideas in code in cost effective ways.
+Gone are the days of the desktop application's dominance, the back-ends of the web run almost entirely on the modern incarnation of Unix, called Linux.
+The current world only exists because of Open Source and free software.
+With a giant collection of free software to work with, it becomes viable to express new concepts and ideas with code in cost effective ways.

 Rather than seeing a revolution in software from new concepts like we saw in the 90s, the world of today is a combination of almost all of the innovations that the world has